CSWebSolutions/Blackjack/README.md

 Run the application from the solution root folder in your terminal using `node blackjack.js`

-Run the tests from the solution root rolder in your terminal using `npm run test`
+Run the unit tests from the solution root rolder in your terminal using `npm run test`

 ### Alternative Code & To-Dos